Looking for some great design examples in 2020? Read on.

 We’ve selected four tremendous examples of the use of illustration and graphic design working in combination to enhance each other and therefore the overall piece.

 All in four examples a photographic image is drawn on and added to each time with a completely different technique.
 Great design examples of combining techniques to create visual impact and interest above and beyond.

 2. Illustrations… Simple illustrations

 Whilst illustration and graphic art combinations are increasingly trendy in general, within this fashion there are growing movements that want to work with simplified illustrations.
-It is completely logical and practical that if illustration is designed to convey an idea, a more simplified image will get that message over with a clarity, speed and internationalism that works incredibly well with a broader and more widespread audience.
+It is completely logical and practical that if an illustration is designed to convey an idea, a more simplified image will get that message over with clarity, speed, and internationalism that works incredibly well with a broader and more widespread audience.

-The best designers know the simplification isn’t simple!
-To get a message across clearly and succinctly is one thing, to do it with style and panache another.
+The best designers know that simplification isn’t simple!
+To get a message across clearly and succinctly is one thing, to do it with style and panache is another.
 We’ve come up with four very different designs that don’t just succeed but excel.

 Simplified often childlike, lacking realistic details for sure – but great, great design.
 There is no denying that these design examples mix clear function with artistic flair creating effective and memorable imagery.
 Sometimes what you leave out is as important as what you put in.

 We can’t say colorful is out of fashion, it never will be, but there has been a noticeable rise in monochromatic themed design.
 Let’s forget black and white, although that’s another area that will never go away.
 Here we are talking full-on ancient Greek μονόχρωμος – having one color.
 The trend for playing with a limited palette and shades within those limits has been coming and it has certainly arrived.
 You may also be interested in some Free Illustrations For Your Next Design Project.

 One Color is enough